Review of the McHale Critical Mass Backpack

 I’ve pretty much abandoned large backpacks for backpacking and climbing.
 With modern, ultralight gear, I very seldom carry more than 30 pounds, and usually my pack weight is much less, generally less than 20 pounds fully loaded.

 However, backpack hunting is one endeavor when I still require a pack that can comfortably carry large loads.
 Even though I try to minimize my gear and clothing weight, if my hunt is successful and I kill an animal, I’m going to be carrying out a very heavy load of meat.
+This is particularly true for elk hunting.
+Elk are big critters.

 Hunting packs have a lot of requirements, some of which conflict with each other.
 They need to be compact and comfortable enough to allow you to move off-trail easily and quietly, without catching on branches and getting caught on things.
 They need to be light enough to not unreasonably add to your load.
 They need provisions for carrying a weapon.
 They need to be able to carry a week’s worth of gear and provisions.
 They need to be durable.
 And, when you’re hauling out meat, they need to be capable of controlling and carrying really large loads, sometimes in excess of 100 pounds.